 Licensed Practical Nurses may transfer to Alfred State and obtain advanced placement in nursing.
-An LPN will receive credit for Nursing I and may challenge Nursing II.
-The challenge exam is offered throughout the year for a nominal fee of $25.
-Alfred State also participates in the NYS LPN to RN articulation model whereby any LPN who has passed the approved NYS LPN to RN Transition Course, and satisfied all nursing program pre-requisites will be granted 16 ASC credits for Nursing I and Nursing II.
-Transcripts for applicants from other nursing programs will be reviewed to determine whether adanced placement is possible.
+An LPN will receive credit for Nursing I. Transcripts for applicants from other nursing programs will be reviewed to determine whether advanced placement is possible.

 - 40 credits of nursing (nursing I, II, III, IV)

 - 12 credits of natural science (anatomy & physiology I and II, microbiology)

 - 9 credits of social science (general psychology, general sociology)

 - 6 credits of English/humanities (freshman composition, literature)